 Other first records of the name include Robert de Atherton who was Sheriff of Lancashire in the year 1206.
 His son William de Atherton held a manor at Atherton of the Barons of Warington.
 Years later, Hugh de Atherton was listed in the Subsidy Rolls of that shire in 1332.

 This web page shows only a small excerpt of our Atherdand research.
 Another 88 words (6 lines of text) covering the years 1598, 1640, 1640, 1598, 1635, 1634, 1636, 1640, 1640 and 1721 are included under the topic Early Atherdand History in all our PDF Extended History products and printed products wherever possible.

 Atherdand Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
-Atherdand has been spelled many different ways, including Atherton, Atheron and others.
+Atherdand has been spelled many different ways, including Atherton, Atheron, Hetherston, Adderstone and many more.

 Early Notables of the Atherdand family (pre 1700)

 Distinguished members of the family include John Atherton (1598-1640), English-born Anglican Bishop of Waterford and Lismore in the Church of Ireland.
 He and his steward and tithe proctor John Childe were both tried and executed for buggery in 1640.
 He "is believed to have been born at Bawdripp, in Somersetshire, in 1598, where his father.
 Reverend John Atherton (a canon of St. Paul's), was rector of the parish.
 In 1635 he became chancellor of Christ Church, and held also the rectories of Killaban and Ballintubride, in the diocese of Leighlin.
 He was chancellor of Killaloe in 1634.
 His highest promotion was...